 This option follows on the existing alignment from Sta.
 45+00 to 110+00, and the reasonable and foreseeable outcome would require reconstruction of Bridge "B" (Tower Bridge) on existing alignment.
 Bridge "C" would be left in place under this option.
 The construction, utility, and R/W costs have been calculated separately for the Bridge "A" segment (Sta.
 100+00 to 221+57) and Bridge "B" segment (Sta.
 44+90 to Sta.
 100+00).
-Separating these two segments for the estimate conforms to the current ODOT plan to construct these projects in separate contracts/years.
+Separating these two segments for the estimate conforms to the current ODOT plan to include only Bridge "A" in this project.
 In order to provide an appropriate, overall cost comparison of the various alternatives and options, these segments will be reported together within this report.
 See Table 6 for summary of evaluation components considered for this alternative.